-- (1) A meeting of the Council may be convened by - (a) the Archbishop, - (b) the Chair, or - (c) any 3 members. - (2) The Council must meet at least once in each quarter and are to otherwise meet at such times as it may determine. - (3) A meeting of the Council may be held by using any technology approved by the members.
+- A meeting of the Council may be convened by -(1) - the Archbishop, (a) - (b) the Chair, or - any 3 members. (c) - The Council must meet at least once in each quarter and are to otherwise meet at such times as it may determine. - A meeting of the Council may be held by using any technology approved by the members.